 F1 visa holders should enter the US with most of their financial expenses covered; however, we know that this is often not the case, especially as all the costs of being an international student begin to pile up.

 Although F1 visa holders are not allowed to take on any off-campus employment opportunities during the first year of their academic program, the USCIS does sometimes grant permission to accept off-campus employment after the first year of study.
 This permission is only granted in special circumstances — typically financial hardships caused by unforeseen circumstances beyond the student’s control.

-Although working off campus may not be a viable option, students can work on campus without any special permission from the USCIS.
-To do this, the student must fill out the Form I-9 through their international office.
+Although working off-campus may not be a viable option, students can work on campus without any special permission from the USCIS.
+To do this, the student must fill out Form I-9 through their international office.
 When working on campus, the student is limited to working less than 20 hours a week, or 40 hours during extended holidays or academic breaks.

 It is important to follow student employment rules while on a visa because breaking any rules can lead to deportation.

 Check out our guides to learn more about the OPT, Day One CPT, and other F1 work opportunities available.